mbernste/mbernste.github.io/_posts/measure_theory_3.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Lebesgue.png" alt="drawing" width="600"/></center>

-Note in the figure above, for completeness $\mu$ denotes a measure over the Borel $\sigma$-algebra -- we'll get to this in a bit, but for now, the general idea is that the Lebesgue integral forms rectangles according to values in $f$'s codomain.

 A crucial difference between the Reimann integral and the Lebesgue integral is that the Lebesgue integral works for functions whose domain is non-numeric.
 We'll see how this works as we define the Lebesgue integral more rigorously.

 Defining the Lebesgue integral through a sequence of definitions